 Place your hands a little bit higher on their chest around the base of the chest bone (sternum) and do the procedure:

 If the victim is an infant younger than 1 year, it is dangerous to perform the Heimlich maneuver the usual way.
 You can easily squeeze the abdomen and damage the internal organs.
-So the position and the force of performing the Heimlich maneuver is little bit less than in adults.
+So the position and the force of performing the Heimlich maneuver is less than on an adult.

 You can sit down in a chair and hold the infant on your forearms and the child should be facing down.
 Your hands should be resting on your thighs or lap.